virresh/matvt/README.md

 - Toggling mouse visibility via the Info button resets cursor position
 - The mouse warps around your TV sides, so you can roll over from the top of your TV to the bottom instantly
 - Mouse movement is momentum based, so keeping key pressed for longer will increase the movement / send multiple swipes
+- For remotes who don't have the above buttons, a `Boss Key` is available which can be used to toggle between mouse mode / scroll mode / dpad mode.
+By default this is the mute key, but can be overridden in the configuration settings.
+See the Youtube video linked below by TechDoctorUK for a demo of how that works.

 Shoutout to @sweenwolf for enhancing the app to work on tv boxes with less remote buttons.